the ireland : iceland project

 This creative intervention was initiated to activate an international social dialogue between Ireland and Iceland by exploring and exchanging ideas about cultural identity, creative practice and collective imagination.

-- We bring together two islands that are experiencing cultural crisis / kreppa
+- What if we bring together two islands that are experiencing cultural crisis/kreppa

-- We connect socially engaged creatives and provocateurs from these two little islands to participate in a cultural investigation
+- What if we connect socially engaged creatives and provocateurs to participate in a cultural investigation

-- We explore and activate the “cracks of possibility” revealed in this convergence of crises?
+- What if we explore and activate the “cracks of possibility” revealed in this convergence of crises?